fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

     tag: true
 ```

-### Hide Post
+### Hide Posts

-If you want to hide some posts from the index page, you can define `hide: true` at the head of a post [Front-matter](https://hexo.io/docs/front-matter).
+If you want to hide some posts on the index page, you can set `hide: true` at the [Front-matter](https://hexo.io/docs/front-matter) of the post.

 ```yaml
 ---